trummerschlunk/master_me/README.md

 # Who is master_me for?

-master_me is for all live streamers.

-It can also be a valuable tool for podcasters and internet radio stations.
+master_me is for all live streamers, podcasters and internet radio stations.

 # What is mastering